Tag: language tools

 Best Chinese dictionary app

-Learning Mandarin: what’s the best Chinese dictionary app?
+What’s the best English to Chinese dictionary app?

 Chinese dictionary apps are much more than mere translation tools.
 Which Chinese dictionary app offers the best features for your money’s worth?